This article is the right place to look for the best render settings for your V-Ray project.

 Getting familiar with the basics and learning the balance between image quality and render time will help you choose the best settings for any scene.

 Rendering of sequences could produce unwanted flickering between frames.
-Learn how the avoid this by following the steps in this tutorial.
+Learn how to avoid this by following the steps in this tutorial.